 Spatial Resolution (IFOV) <1.4 mrad Some <1.4 mrad, many >1.4 mrad (worse) <1.2 mrad (Superior detail)

-Certification Level II, Written Practice Majority with no written practice Level II, Written Practice, P.E.
+Certification Level II, Written Practice Majority with no written practice Level III, ISO 18436-7 Cat 3,

-Certificate Type Employer Based Majority with no employer certification Employer Based + P.E.
-License
+Certificate Type Employer Based Majority with no employer certification Professional Engineer (P.E.)
+License +

 The Risks of Sub-Standard Inspections